rramaswamy2/csv-file-upload-spring-boot/README.md

 3) GET /api/csv/modeldata : get all the persisted records from DB

-4) GET /api/csv/modeldata/{id} : get modeldata by id
+4) GET /api/csv/modeldata/{id} : get model data record by id

 5) GET /api/csv/download : to download the CSV file

-6) PATCH /api/csv/modeldata/{id} : to patch or update attributes from the model
+6) PATCH /api/csv/modeldata/{id} : to patch or update attributes in the model

 7) DEL /api/csv/modeldata/{id} : to delete a record by id